ofnote/tsalib/README.md

 ### `join`, `alignto`, `reduce_dims` ...
 <details>
     <summary>more ..</summary>

 Unified `stack/concat` using `join`.
-Join together sequence of tensors into a single tensor in different ways using the same `join` operator. `join` is also backend-dependent.
+Join together sequence of tensors into a single tensor in different ways using the same `join` operator. `join` is backend-dependent.

 ```python
     # xi : (B, T, D)